raaaaaven/ravenAddons/README.md

 ## SkyBlock

 + Dodge List
-  - Intensive dodge list with a ton of features
+  - Checks if players that join through party finder are on your dodge list.
+  - It allows the user to supply a reason for why you have dodged the user.
+  - Users can choose the duration for how long players should be dodged for by using `/ra dodge tempadd <player> <duration> [reason]
+  - Has the additional option to automatically kick (and the option to announce why).

 ![Dodge List](https://github.com/user-attachments/assets/a6c970f7-d82b-47dd-aab8-8b31555349bb)

 + DROP Alerts
-  - Select a username to annoy with your rare drops
+  - Select a username to annoy with your rare drops.

 + Fire Freeze Timer
-  - **Not a Fire Freeze Timer for Master Mode Floor 3**
-  - Places a timer above an entity's head when they are frozen with a Fire Freeze Staff
+  - Places a timer above an entity's head when they are frozen with a Fire Freeze Staff.
-  - Additional options include announcing to party chat when a mob is frozen and a notification for when you should re-activate the ability of Fire Freeze Staff to freeze the mob again
+  - Additional options include announcing to party chat when a mob is frozen and a notification for when you should re-activate the ability of Fire Freeze Staff to freeze the mob again.

 </details>